This post may contain affiliate links.

 - We love to top our muffins with coarse sugar for a more sweet bakery effect.

-If you are looking for that perfect morning pick me up or just a delicious breakfast then you have to make my Best Blueberry Muffins!
+Looking for that perfect morning pick-me-up or just a delicious breakfast, then you have to make my Blueberry Cream Cheese Muffins!

-If you’ve tried the BEST BLUEBERRY MUFFINS let me know in the comments how it turned out!
+If you’ve tried these BLUEBERRY CREAM CHEESE MUFFINS, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Cream Cheese Blueberry Muffins